berkeley-scf/r-bootcamp-fall-2023/README.md

 In prior years, we've had two tracks, with one track serving to provide a slower pace for those with no experience with R or other programming languages.
 Unfortunately, this year we do not have staffing to support two tracks.

 If you have no R experience and little programming experience in other languages, **you are likely to find the pace too quick**.
 Therefore we recommend that you attend one of the [D-Lab](https://dlab.berkeley.edu)'s R Fundamentals workshops.
-In particular there will likely be [a workshop the week of August 14 [TBD]](https://dlab.berkeley.edu/events/r-fundamentals-parts-1-4/2023-08-14) (the week before classes start) as well as workshops later in the semester.
+In particular there is [a workshop the week of August 14 [TBD]](https://dlab.berkeley.edu/events/r-fundamentals-parts-1-4/2023-08-14) (the week before classes start) as well as workshops later in the semester.

 ## Registration